Air Carriers' Liability and Insurance

 - reviewing current insurance exclusions, particularly War Risk.

 Following consideration of the responses to the discussion paper and with the current iteration of regulations due to sunset in October 2019, it was proposed the regulations be remade largely in the same form, with updates to liability limits and reflecting modern drafting language and structure.
-An exposure draft of updated regulations was released in July 2019 PDF: 432 KB seeking feedback on the technical aspects of the proposed regulations and proposed increases in liability limits.

 - passengers on a domestic carrier under Part IV of the Act, by reason of injury or death resulting from an accident, to $925,000;